(updated quite a bit 2014)

 This is a question, in the main, of intensity.

-For Brian Massumi, one of the best thinkers of affect in the contemporary world, and upon whose work many of us draw extensively, along with Félix Guattari, affect is indeed first equated with ‘intensity’ (Parables for the Virtual:27—see also this Massumi interview with Mary Zournazi, especially at the beginning).
-This is an intensity in which, in living engagements at least, there is ‘a crossing of semantic wires’, which begins to explain why affect theory sometimes trips over itself (Parables for the Virtual:24).
+For Brian Massumi, one of the best thinkers of affect in the contemporary world, and upon whose work many of us draw extensively (along with Félix Guattari) affect is indeed first equated with ‘intensity’ (Parables for the Virtual:27—see also this Massumi interview with Mary Zournazi, especially at the beginning).
+This is an intensity in which, in living engagements at least, there is ‘a crossing of semantic wires’, which perhaps begins to explain why affect theory sometimes trips over itself (Parables for the Virtual:24).
 This intensity is not only a matter of what affect means (that is, “affect means intensity”), but what it does (that is, affect works intensity, or is the work of intensity).
 Affect is intensities coming together, moving each other, transforming and translating under or beyond meaning, beyond semantic or simply fixed systems, or cognitions, even emotions.
-This is not to denigrate any of these (and Massumi writes a lot on feeling).
-In fact, it gives more precision to our understanding of the contexts of all of them.
-Yet, in Aristotle’s terms, affect is, for Massumi ‘the excluded middle’ (24) that allows us to nicely position the thinker and the thought, the subject and the object, the feeler and the felt, etc. Thus a consideration of affect in broader and more dynamic terms undermines much of twentieth century thought and habit based upon Aristotle’s opening gambit (for example in the founding of common principles for ontology—beings and Being with an exclude middle in-between and so many other basic divisions).
+This is not to denigrate meaning or emotions or any of these (and Massumi writes a lot on feeling).
+In fact, it gives more precision to our understanding of the broader contexts and dynamisms for all of them.
+Yet, in Aristotle’s terms, affect remains, for Massumi, ‘the excluded middle’ (24) that allows us to nicely position the thinker and the thought, the subject and the object, the feeler and the felt, etc. Thus a consideration of affect in broader and more dynamic terms undermines much of the habit of twentieth century thought based upon Aristotle’s opening gambit (for example in the founding of common principles for ontology—beings and Being with an exclude middle in-between … and so many other basic divisions).
 Even the sometime troubling division of active from passive affections in Spinoza’s philosophy can fall apart in the light of this previously excluded middle –